-- Understanding the risks of insider dealing or market manipulation that their firm is exposed to (both through employee and client activity). - Establishing adequate policies and procedures to counter these risks in accordance with SYSC 6.1.1R.
+- Understanding the risks of insider dealing or market manipulation that their firm is exposed to (both through employee and client activity). - Establishing adequate policies and procedures to counter the risk that their firm is used to further these offences in accordance with SYSC 6.1.1R.